dees040/laravel-auth-extra/README.md

 **`notifications`** (`array`)

 This option store all the notification.
 If you wish to use your own notification you can create a notification and then change it here.

+**`routes`** (`array`)

+This array stores the routes.
+These routes are used for email verification and suspicious login verification.
+If you wish you can change these routes here.